gamemann/Home-Lab/README.md

 # My Homelab
-I created this repository to store information on my homelab.
+I created this repository to store information on my homelab and most of my devices I use publicly.
+I also like having things documented publicly in the case I forget specs on certain devices, etc. and I can't access the device (e.g. I'm away from home).

 I have a pretty big homelab consisting of three servers (one formerly my old gaming desktop technically).

 ## Servers
 ### One (Classic)